Week 16 NFL Power Rankings: Biggest breakthroughs for every team

 Week 15 ranking: 31

 Biggest breakthrough: TE Lee Smith.
 The eighth-year veteran entered 2018 with four career touchdown receptions, the most recent coming in 2015.
 After Sunday's score, Smith has three TDs in his past three games.
 Mere one-dimensional, blocking tight end?
-Well, that was certainly his rep, which is a major reason he has been so wide open on his scores.
+Well, that was certainly his rep, which is a major reason he has been so wide-open on his scores.
 "We'll keep featuring him in the passing game," QB Derek Carr said.
 "He's a good target, but the best thing that he does, besides being a great teammate, is his blocking.
 Any time we can get him the ball, it's a plus." -- Paul Gutierrez

 32. Arizona Cardinals (3-11)